 - Another advantage is that most ERP-programs can place orders based on the GTIN code.
 This way you never mistake your order for another.

 - A more BeeFinity-related advantage of filling in your GTIN’s, is that you can enrich your products in BeeFinity.
 This is only possible if you have filled in your GTIN’s.

 In EPLAN you can find a GTIN in the field 'Barcode number'.
-You can map the field 'GTIN' from BeeFinity to the field 'Barcode number' in EPLAN. by going to Organisation -> Mappings -> EPLAN mapping.
+You can map the field 'GTIN' from BeeFinity to the field 'Barcode number' in EPLAN. by going to Management -> Mappings -> EPLAN mapping.